 Enter your address here.
 If you receive “No results found” about your address when making the search, your address is not in the City and County of Denver.

 Families that are interested and meet the criteria can apply through our trusted community partners, who will conduct outreach in their respective communities.
 The selected trusted community partners will be conducting outreach in those communities where they work very closely with and serve many of those families that might be eligible for this cash assistance program.
-Our list of partners will be made available soon, along with more details to apply.
-Check back to this webpage for more information, as it will be updated as information is available.

 Families who meet the eligibility criteria and are selected for one of the spots available in this program will receive a one-time cash assistance payment of $1000.
 Some families may be eligible for an additional $500 which will be determined at the point of application.
 In order to be eligible for the additional supplement assistance, households must: